mister-ben/Brightcove-Wordpress-Simple/README.md

 * Under **Copy publishing code**, select **URL**
 * Copy the URL

-In Wordpress's post editor, add the the URL surrounded by `[bc]` and `[/bc]`, for example:
+In the post editor, add the the URL surrounded by `[bc]` and `[/bc]`, for example:

     [bc]http://bcove.me/f8b43rfg[/bc]

-It doesn't have to be a bcove.me URL.)
-You can also use the URL of any page that has a Video Cloud player in its HTML, e.g.
+It doesn't have to be a bcove.me URL.
+You can also use a link.brightcove.com URL or the URL of any page that has a Video Cloud player in its HTML, e.g.

     [bc]http://www.brightcove.com[/bc]